sah/java-tutorial/04-Testing-Apps.md

 Testing a static sandbox is one thing.
 Testing a real application's functionality is another.
 In this tutorial we'll run tests against a real live app sitting on the web.
-Specifically, we'll look at Selenium tests for signup and login behaviors.
+Specifically, we'll look at Selenium tests for signup and login behaviours.
 Once we're done you'll have a good idea how to write Selenium tests for login and signup in your own app, and you'll have a general understanding of how to test other site functionality as well.